ChristosGkovaris/Guess-the-Word-Greek-Edition/README.md

 Welcome to "Guess the Word - Greek Edition," a fun word-guessing game implemented in Python using the Tkinter library.
 This game challenges you to guess a secret 5-letter Greek word within a limited number of attempts.

+**This project was implemented during the first semester, in the course MYY105 of the curriculum of the University of Ioannina.**

 ## Game Instructions
 **Objective:** Guess the secret 5-letter Greek word.